 Ford to petition to avoid US recall of 2.5 million vehicles

-Ford spokesman John Cangany said the automaker will file a petition requesting "to continue testing and analyzing our inflators."
-NHTSA said the petition will seek an exemption from the recall because Ford believes the issue is inconsequential.
+Ford spokesman John Cangany said the automaker will file a petition requesting "to continue testing and analysing our inflators."
+The NHTSA said the petition will seek an exemption from the recall because Ford believes the issue is inconsequential.

-Last week, NHTSA said that new testing prompted Takata to declare inflators defective in Ford Motor Co, Nissan Motor Co and Mazda Motor Corp vehicles in some driver-side air bags built from 2012 through 2015.
+Last week, the NHTSA said that new testing prompted Takata to declare inflators defective in Ford, Nissan and Mazda Motor Corp vehicles in some driver-side air bags built from 2012 through 2015.

-NHTSA said in a statement Friday that "testing data shows that the propellant in this inflator is degrading and on the path toward potential ruptures in the future.
+The NHTSA said in a statement on Friday that "testing data shows that the propellant in this inflator is degrading and on the path towards potential ruptures in the future.
 There are no reported ruptures in the real-world or in testing."

 Takata air bag inflators are already linked to 17 deaths and more than 180 injuries worldwide, and the recalls will eventually cover about 125 million inflators.